 Below is a picture of Sherwin Williams Agreeable Gray with white kitchen cabinets.
 I used Sherwin Williams Pure White for the cabinets.
 I think Pure White pairs really well with Agreeable Gray Sherwin Williams!

-You can see how the tone of Agreeable Gray changes depending on the natural light and the shadows!
-The left side has more sunlight and Agreeable Gray looks more beige and like a warm gray.
+The right side has more sunlight and Agreeable Gray looks more beige and like a warm gray.
 On the left side, that is slightly darker with less sunlight, it looks more like a true gray.
+For refence the kitchen here is facing north-east.

 Why is Agreeable Gray so popular?

 Sherwin Williams Agreeable Gray is one of the most popular colors because its a beautiful neutral color.
 Greige colors have been a popular choice, especially for walls and kitchen cabinets over the last few years.
-Agreeable Gray is a pretty neutral shade of gray with few undertones.
+Agreeable Gray is a pretty neutral shade of gray with nice undertones.
 This greige paint color looks beautiful in a variety of paint sheens.
 That makes it perfect for a lot of different spaces and applications!

 What is the LRV of SW Agreeable Gray?